penguinpowernz/ian/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/ian.
+Bug reports and pull requests are welcome on GitHub at https://github.com/penguinpowernz/ian.

+## In Memory Of

+In memory of Ian Ashley Murdock (1973 - 2015) founder of the Debian project.